Djenepo sends message to Southampton fans after suffering ‘horrible’ injury | Goal.com

 Djenepo sends message to Southampton fans after suffering ‘horrible’ injury

-Moussa Djenepo has appreciated Southampton fans for their support after suffering an injury against Liverpool in Monday’s Premier League game.
+Moussa Djenepo has paid tribute to Southampton fans for their support after suffering an injury against Liverpool in Monday’s Premier League game.

 The Mali international could not complete the encounter at St. Mary's Stadium due to an injury and was subsequently replaced by Nathan Tella.